 I do not eat any creatures whose intelligence I cannot feel comfortable in quantifying.
 This includes primates, elephants, dolphins, octopuses, finches, corvids, and other species who pass the mirror test for sentience.

 Yes.
 You have but to message.

 - What is the experiment?

-There’s some technical jargon of the mathematical variety, but it is essentially a poll or survey.
-You will be given materials to see in the form of published books and stories, supplemental articles and stories on my website, interactions over social media.
+It’s a descriptive model study, which collects your data via surveys.
+It does not require a control group, as it is merely a collection of your own opinions.
+You will be guided toward materials to see in the form of published books and stories, supplemental articles and stories on my website, interactions over social media.
 You may peruse all of those you wish to, in your own time.
 You will then be periodically asked questions, given surveys, polls, and other quizzes, principally pertaining to whether or not you believe the monster to be real.

 In exchange for this, I have only my companionship and objectivity to offer.
 I endeavor to always be a positive influence in your lives, in order to make up for this discrepancy.